British Values at Blackmoor Park Junior School

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of learning challenge, or how they record, or participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

+Our golden rule is "Treat others the way that you would wish to be treated".
 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community are encouraged treat each other with respect and remember good manners.

 Here is our Code of Conduct: